arcus/education_modules/_module_templates/template_wrapper.md

 estimated_time_in_minutes: This is rough guess of how long it might take a learner to work through the module.
 It will print under "Estimated time to completion" in the overview.
 Valid values are any integer 1-60.

-r_file: If this module uses binder to host an interactive rmd file, include the bare name of that file here, for example: this\_r\_module.
-Note that rmds in the education_r_environment repo should be saved in a directory that matches the file name, like "this_r_module/this_r_module.rmd".
-When you use the r_lesson_prep macro, it will fill in the text from r_file to use as both the directory name and file name for this lesson's notebook.
-Use backslashes to escape underscores (e.g. this\_r\_module rather than this_r_module).

 @prerequisites
 List any skills and knowledge needed to do this module here.
 When available, include links to resources, especially other modules we've made (to show learners where this falls within our catalog).